-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA AONBs. despite some early publicity suggesting this.
-The Natural Environment and Rural Communities Act (2006) Domestic Legislation 2006 Designed to help achieve a rich and diverse natural environment and thriving rural communities through modernised and simplified arrangements for delivering Government policy.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The Natural Environment and Rural Communities Act (2006) Domestic Legislation 2006 Designed to help achieve a rich and diverse natural environment and thriving rural communities through modernised and simplified arrangements for delivering Government policy.
 Provides that any public body or statutory undertaker in England and Wales must have regard to the purpose of conservation of biological diversity in the exercise of their functions.
 Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
-Revised EU Sustainable Development strategy European Union Strategy 2009 Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
+Revised EU Sustainable Development strategy EU Strategy.
+2009 Sets out a single strategy on how the EU will better meet its long-standing commitment to meet the challenges of sustainable development.
 Recognises the need to gradually change current unsustainable consumption and production patterns and move towards a better integrated approach to policy making.
-The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: Climate change and clean energy; Sustainable transport Air Climate factors Cultural heritage and the landscape Population and human health The Neighbourhood Plans should take into account the objectives of the strategy.
-The aim of sustainable development should be implicit in its approach.
+The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The NDP should take account of the objectives of the strategy, making the aim of sustainable development an integral part of its proposals.